 Austin is the capital city of the U.S. state of Texas and the seat of Travis County, with portions extending into Hays and Williamson counties.
-It is the 11th-most populous city in the United States, the fourth-most-populous city in Texas, and the second-most-populous state capital city.
-It is also the fastest-growing large city in the United States and the southernmost state capital in the contiguous United States.
+It is the 10th-most populous city in the United States, the fourth-most-populous city in Texas, and the second-most-populous state capital city.
+The Austin-Round Rock - Georgetown metro area is also the fastest-growing region in the United States*.

-As of the U.S. Census Bureau’s July 1, 2018 estimate, Austin had a population of 964,254 up from 790,491 at the 2010 census.
-The city is the cultural and economic center of the Austin–Round Rock metropolitan statistical area, which had an estimated population of 2million.
+As of the U.S. Census Bureau’s 2022 estimate, Austin had a population of 974,447 up from 790,491 at the 2010 census.
+The city is the cultural and economic center of the Austin–Round Rock-Georgetown metropolitan statistical area, which has an estimated population of 2.2 million.
 Located in Central Texas within the greater Texas Hill Country, it is home to numerous lakes, rivers, and waterways, including Lady Bird Lake and Lake Travis on the Colorado River, Barton Springs, McKinney Falls, and Lake Walter E. Long.
 Austin’s mild climate allows you to enjoy outdoor activities virtually year-round.
 Austin has 300 days of sunshine a year and an average temperature of 71 degrees in November.

 The city’s official slogan promotes Austin as “The Live Music Capital of the World,” a reference to the city’s over 200 live music venues, as well as the long-running PBS TV concert series Austin City Limits.
 The city also adopted “Silicon Hills” as a nickname in the 1990s due to a rapid influx of technology and development companies.
 Austin is known as a “clean-air city” for its stringent no-smoking ordinances that apply to all public places and buildings, including restaurants and bars.

-The Greater Austin metropolitan statistical area had a gross domestic product (GDP) of $125 billion.
-Austin is a major center for high tech.
-Thousands of graduates each year from the engineering and computer science programs at the University of Texas at Austin provide a steady source of employees that help to fuel Austin’s technology and defense industry sectors.
-The region’s rapid growth has led Forbes to rank the Austin metropolitan area number one among all big cities for jobs for 2018 in their annual survey and WSJ Marketwatch to rank the area number one for growing businesses.
-By 2018, Austin was ranked No. 14 on Forbes’ list of the Best Places for Business and Careers (directly below Dallas, No. 13 on the list).
+The Greater Austin metropolitan statistical area had a gross domestic product (GDP) of $144.9 billion.
+Austin is a major center for high-tech.
+Thousands of graduates each year from the engineering and computer science programs at The University of Texas at Austin provide a steady source of employees that help to fuel Austin’s technology and defense industry sectors.
+The region’s rapid growth led Forbes** to rank the Austin metropolitan area as number one among all big cities for jobs for 2018 in their annual survey ranking the area number one for growing businesses.
+In 2022, Austin was ranked No. 8 on Forbes’ list of the Best Places for Business and Careers.